ENGINEERING THE FUTURE

 A BIT ABOUT ME

-I’m a power systems engineer working as a senior lecturer at the University of Manchester but I have also spent some time working both for and with a number of distribution and transmission system operators.
+I’m a power systems engineer working as a Reader (Associate Professor) at The University of Manchester and I have also spent some time working with a number of distribution and transmission system owners and operators.
 My experience means I understand real-world constraints and design practical solutions.

 SOLVING TOMORROW'S PROBLEMS

 My research is future focused - looking at complex low-inertia power grids that are volatile, uncertain and full of huge numbers of new disruptive technologies like energy storage.
-Making sure these systems are stable and secure requires advanced modelling and creative solutions.
+I make sure these systems are stable and secure with advanced modelling and creative solutions.